-- + Due to their short maturities, the fair value of all financial instruments included within trade and other payables approximates to their book value. - ++ Deferred revenue relates to monies received in respect of future costs that will be incurred in relation to oil leak maintenance.
-The Company is amortising this income over the life of the project.
++ Due to their short maturities, the fair value of all financial instruments included within trade and other payables approximates to their book value.

 16 Derivative financial assets / (liabilities)

 Derivative financial instruments are recorded in the balance sheet at market value and the carrying value of these derivative financial instruments may result in assets and/or liabilities being recognised at the balance sheet date.
 Derivative financial instruments derive their market value from the price of an underlying item, such as interest rates or other indices and have been entered into for the sole purpose of hedging the underlying economic activity of the Company.
 All such derivative financial instruments are classified under IFRS 9 at fair value through profit and loss.